Sexism is everywhere in life, so it should come as no shock that it’s everywhere in literature.

 But it does, a little.
 It does, every time.

 It does, because I grew up believing I had inherent value as a person—that I’m smart and strong and capable, that I can express my opinions freely.
 And then I come across all these scenes in literature that tell me I don’t.
 I’m not.
 I can’t.

-So yeah, it’s still a mild shock when I encounter sexism in books, like seeing a coin-sized black spider on a white wall or, like, shoving a finger in an electrical outlet.
-Books were always supposed to be my refuge—my escape.
+So yeah, it’s still a mild shock when I encounter sexism in books, like seeing a fat black spider on a white wall or, like, shoving a finger in an electrical outlet.
+Books were always supposed to be my refuge—my escape from the difficult or mundane.
 And when they dismiss me, when they belittle me, when they reject me and all women, it feels like the ultimate betrayal.

 There are many ways, of course, that sexism manifests in book publishing.
 It is, frankly, hard to find a book without it.
 There’s the representation of women in fiction—or, all too often, lack thereof.
 (A special shout-out goes to the utterly rampant Madonna/whore complex, and the too many books both young and old that cannot pass even the bottom-barrel standards of the Bechdel test.)
 There’s the pervasive and insidious use of sexist language (“man up”; “cry like a girl”) that promotes toxic masculinity as the ideal, the goal, the standard—as if other gender identities were a handicap the rest of us must overcome.
 There’s the perpetuation of gender stereotypes, the simultaneous sexualization and slut shaming of female characters, their objectification and routine disposal, and the boiling cauldron of rape culture.
 There is the frilly, flowery book marketing of so-called “chick lit.”
 There’s the industry-wide assumption that books written by and about men represent the human experience, while books written by and about women represent only the female experience.